eb0687/zmk-config-corne/README.md

 ### Installation

 > [!WARNING]
-> Assumptions made here are that you have a keyboard with nice nano v2
+> Assumptions made here are that you have a keyboard with nice nano v2.
-> Using a windows based pc.
+> Also that you are using a windows based pc.
 The process should be similar for other OS's but I
 > have not tested it myself

 The [releases page](https://github.com/eb0687/zmk-config-corne/releases) will always contain the latest compiled firmware files for